vigneshkrishnamoorthy/dotfiles/README.md

     - this can be overridden by editing the script for i3bar.
 - Reset i3 with mod+shift+R

+### Toggling KeepassX2

+- Remember to install `wmutils` so that window manipulation is possible.

 ## Neovim

 - Create folder `~/.config/nvim/`